 Thus, when you enter into the right to development discussion, when you hear the phrase invoked in academic discourse or in political debate, I encourage you to do so critically.
 Ask yourself these questions: Is this the “right to development” codified in the United Nations Declaration?
 Is the analysis grounded in the recognition of the right to development as a universal human right, with human beings as the right holders, Governments as the duty bearers, and an entitlement to participate in, contribute to and enjoy development at its centre?
 Where you are unable to answer these questions in the affirmative, you will know that you have left the realm of human rights analysis, and entered into a geopolitical boxing match that uses the right to development as a proxy for other issues that have long complicated relations between North and South.

-Our mission, on the other hand, is to promote the realization of all human rights - including the right to development - as human rights.
+Our mission, on the other hand, is to promote the realization of all human rights - including the right to development -

 Today, the ideological edifices of the dominant economic models of the nineteenth and twentieth centuries are crumbling under the weight of the realities of the twenty-first.
 Growing inequalities, global poverty, systemic deprivation, hunger, unemployment, environmental degradation and social unrest raise human rights imperatives that cannot be deferred to the invisible hand of the market, the pilfering hand of the greedy few or the repressive hand of autocratic regimes.
 The call now, written across the banners of a mobilized citizenry from Tahrir Square to Wall Street, is for accountable and democratic economic and political governance under the rule of law - at both the national and international levels - with the paramount, sacred mission of ensuring freedom from fear and want for all people, everywhere, without discrimination.